Playing It Straight

 Playing It Straight is an American reality television series broadcast by the Fox Broadcasting Company (Fox).
-The series premiered on March 12, 2004, although it was quickly cancelled with its third episode being the last to air on March 26, 2004.
-Filmed in Elko, Nevada, the series followed Jackie, a single, straight college student, as she searched for love among a group of 14 men.
-This group, however, consisted of a mix between straight and gay men.
-Each week Jackie went on individual dates with the men in order to determine if they were straight or gay.
-Each week Jackie was required to eliminate two men who she believed to be gay from the competition.
-If the final contestant was a straight man, he and Jackie would split a $1,000,000 reward; If the final contestant was a gay man, he would solely receive the $1,000,000.
+The series premiered on March 12, 2004, although it was prematurely cancelled by the network following the broadcast of its third episode on March 26, 2004.
+Set at the Sizzling Saddle Ranch in Elko, Nevada, the series depicted fourteen men who attempted to pursue a romantic relationship with college student Jackie Thomas.
+However, this group of suitors was split between men who were either straight or gay.
+Through a series of group activities and one-on-one dates, Thomas was required to eliminate men from the competition who she believed identified as gay.
+If the final suitor was a straight man, he and Thomas split a reward of $1 million.
+Conversely, if the final suitor was a gay man, he alone won the reward.
 The series was hosted by American television presenter Daphne Brogdon.